-The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the workbook comes back in new condition without writing.
+This course uses a student workbook, available for purchase as consumable use or for use and return provided that the workbook comes back in pristine condition without writing.

 This course is designed for the student of above average math ability.
 It provides a basis for those students who plan post-secondary careers in such areas as Mathematics, Engineering, Physics, Chemistry, Biology, Medicine, Business/Commerce and related fields.
 Topics include: